mervynn/CS544/README.md

 # CS544-Enterprise-Architecture
-This project is only for the purpose of reviewing Mingwei He(986262)'s assignment on CS544-Enterprise-Architecture.
+This repository is only for the purpose of reviewing Mingwei He(986262)'s assignment on CS544-Enterprise-Architecture.
 Please remember to edit and submit from original repository, NOT HERE.

 <h2> 1.
 Two ways to clone whole projects</h2>